Skip to content

 1 / 1

 The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V2-0).
 Full points have therefore been awarded on the basis of the company's FSC certification.
-The company also reports its own commitment to indigenous and local communities' rights, however, the commitment does not reference the UN Declaration/ILO Convention.
+The company is a signatory to the UN Global Compact.

 • Y